harveyramer/harvey-ramer-blog/src/article/2020-01-16-how-to-quickly-deploy-an-angular-application-with-aws-cdk.md

 ## A CDK Overview

-At the heart of CDK is a [library of Constructs](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html).
+At the heart of CDK is a library of Constructs[^1].
 These structural building blocks represent cloud components.
 Constructs contain all the information needed to generate a valid CloudFormation template.
 Developers compose constructs to define higher level components, much like application code.

 ## Trying It Out for Yourself

-If you want test CDK for your own Angular projects, I have simplified the process with a [Github repo.](https://github.com/harveyramer/deploy-angular-with-cdk)
+If you want test CDK for your own Angular projects,[^2] I have simplified the process with a [Github repo.](https://github.com/harveyramer/deploy-angular-with-cdk)

 1. Clone the repo
 2. Follow the instructions in the Readme file